XpiritBV/ContainerWorkshop2018Docs/Lab5-Environments.md

 ## <a name="change"></a>Working with environments in .NET Core

+> Switch back to the master branch to make sure all files so far are up to date.

 In this sample application the web application only has a single setting for an external Web API endpoint.
 ```
 - LeaderboardWebApiBaseUrl=http://leaderboard.webapi